-Alex was diagnosed with type 1 diabetes in his late teens.
+Alex was diagnosed with type 1 diabetes in examination led to a his late teens.
 Here he reflects on the importance of healthy eating, regular exercise and the use of technology to manage his condition and overall health and wellbeing.